 Bridge Of Sighs

-I know this sounds gruesome, but the bridge in itself is beautiful due to the fact that is rises high above the canal and because it is completely white.
-The best place to admire the bridge of sighs is from either of the bridges next to it, which are the Ponte della Paglia close to the grand canal or the bridge further up Rio Del Palazzo.
+I know this sounds gruesome, but the bridge in itself is beautiful because it rises high above the canal and because it is completely white.
+The best place to admire the bridge of sighs is from either of the bridges next to it, which are the Ponte Della Paglia close to the grand canal or the bridge further up Rio Del Palazzo.

 Porta Della Carta On San Marco